Updated 12 July 2021

-The government has now announced fresh curbs across the state from May 6, in addition to the already existing night curfew and complete lockdown on Sundays.
+The government has now extended complete lockdown in the state, till 6 AM on July 19 with several new relaxations.
 Here’s everything you need to know about this lockdown: what’s open, what’s not, and who’s exempted.

 Tamil Nadu lockdown